Do We Go Rafting If It's Raining?

 Please click here to review our cancellation policy.

-River and rapid classifications is another great way to determine a suitable river trip for your group.
+River and rapid classifications is another great way to determine the suitable age for a river trip for your group.
 Remember that classification can change with weather and water conditions.

 - Beginner = first timers, young children